borg286/sevtech/README.md

 * A mineralis cloak allows for easier ore finding once you get silk touch as it highlights any ores you are holding.

 * Vicio attuned Mantle of Stars and Resonating Wand allow infinite flight (elytra style flight).

+* Having two Chalice of Containments one with lava and one with starlight will mostly make sand, but will also give you aquamarine shale and the rare rock crystal.
+While the aquamarine found in the beneath is not affected by luck, aquamarine shale made this way is.
+You average 3 shale per bucket of lava and starlight and if you use resonating gems you typically get more than a bucket of starlight.
+Recommend using an ender hopper or similar to collect items.
+Note if your server is using Sponge, the two chalice thing is bugged.
+Blood magic Senade of the nether is a great way to get lava.

 ### Stellar Refraction Table Constellation Effects source